 Michael is a frequent speaker at business and technology conferences throughout the world.

-An active member in the technology community, Corey is a past president of the Independent Oracle Users Group (IOUG); helped found the Professional Association of SQL Server; and is a founding board member of the IOUG Virtualization SIG and IOUG VMware SIG.
-He is also a member of the VMware Guru program, the original recipient of the IOUG “Special Recognition” award now known as the Chris Wooldridge Award, and received the only Life Time Membership awarded by the Independent Oracle Users Group.
+An active member in the technology community, a past president of the Independent Oracle Users Group (IOUG), he helped establish the Professional Association of SQL Server.
+Michael is the original recipient of the IOUG “Special Recognition” award, now known as the Chris Wooldridge Award, and received the only Lifetime Membership awarded by the Independent Oracle Users Group.

-Corey received a gubernatorial appointment to the Massachusetts Robert H. Goddard Council for Science, Technology, Engineering and Mathematics and currently sits on the Executive Board.
+Michael received a gubernatorial appointment to the Massachusetts Robert H. Goddard Council for Science, Technology, Engineering and Mathematics.

 Don Sullivan has been with VMware since 2010.
 He is the product line marketing manager for Business Critical Applications.
 For more information, go to www.vmware.com.

 Articles by Dr. Michael Corey and Don Sullivan

 Ellen Mary Challans, better known by her pen name Mary Renault, was attributed with saying, "There is only one kind of shock worse than the totally unexpected: the expected for which one has refused to prepare."
 The early years of the second decade of the 21st millennium have been scarred by the consequences of willful negligence cascading throughout the world due to the inconvenience of nonchalantly ignoring unexpected inevitabilities.